twilson63/tom-todo/README.md

 ## Future features

+* Edit Todo
 * Show the percent complete `todo progress`
 * Assign todo task to person
 * Record the date time completed
+* Add tags
+* Create a flag to show tags with list
 * Export to github issues
 * Export to trello board and list